AAA11384/go-web-project-Network-forum/README.md

 There are two keys in redis : to store ID of all the posts, `bluebell:post:time` is in order of time,`bluebell:post:score`is in order of score.
 Every communities has many posts, so every community has a key in redis, the key is `bluebell:community:communityid`, value is ID of all the posts in this community.

 There is an API, let user inquire all posts in one community by specified order, we use `ZInterStore` to generate a new key named `community/communityid/order` and set 60s expire time to it.
 Expire time let server don't need to execute `ZInterStore` every time when a request coming.
 Because it is enormous cost when there are huge posts in server.

+### Vote for post

+every one can vote for a post.
+Avoiding a ancient post hot anew, we regulate users can't vote for a post after one week after posted.

+At the same time we maintain a key in redis named `bluebell:post:Voted:postID`, it contains the user id and use 1 and -1 to stand for agree and against.
+When a user vote for a post, program will inquiry the key first to detect whether there is a repeat vote,  program also support cancel vote.

+The original score of a post is `7 * 24 * 3600`(the seconds of a week), when a post get voted the score will increase or decrease 432.
+The program calculate a post expired or not depends on the score is greater than zero or not.

 ### Redis Txpipeline